tensorlayer/TensorLayer/README.md

 # Ways to Contribute

-TuneLayer begins as an internal repository at Imperial College Lodnon, helping researchers to test their new methods.
+TensorLayer begins as an internal repository at Imperial College Lodnon, helping researchers to test their new methods.
 It now encourage researches from all over the world to publish their new methods so as to promote the development of machine learning.

-Your method can be merged into TuneLayer, if you can prove it is better than the existing methods.
+Your method can be merged into TensorLayer, if you can prove it is better than the existing methods.
 Test script with detailed descriptions is required.

 # Online Documentation
-The documentation is placed in [Read the Docs](http://tunelayer.readthedocs.io/en/latest/).
+The documentation is placed in [Read the Docs](http://tensorlayer.readthedocs.io/en/latest/).
 To generate the documentation yourself, do this:
 ```shell
 cd docs
 make html
 ```

 # Download Documentation
-Alternatively you can download the documentation via [Read the Docs](https://media.readthedocs.org/pdf/tunelayer/latest/tunelayer.pdf) as well.
+Alternatively you can download the documentation via [Read the Docs](https://media.readthedocs.org/pdf/tensorlayer/latest/tensorlayer.pdf) as well.